teo-tsirpanis/Covarsky/README.md

 # Covarsky

-Covarsky is a tool that brings covariant and contravariant generic types to .ΝΕΤ languages that do not natively support them like F#.
+Covarsky is a tool that brings covariant and contravariant generic types to .ΝΕΤ languages, like F#, that do not already natively support them.
 Powered by [Sigourney], it runs an MSBuild task that modifies the assembly after compilation.

 ## How to use